howardlau1999/char-rnn-poet/README.md

 # Dataset

 The corpus was downloaded from [https://github.com/chinese-poetry/chinese-poetry](https://github.com/chinese-poetry/chinese-poetry) and the training data was created by filtering Qi Jue poems from Tang poems, resulting in 10922 poems.
-Each poem begins with "<SOP>" token and ends with "<EOP>" token, and each hanzi is considered a word.
+Each poem begins with `<SOP>` token and ends with `<EOP>` token, and each hanzi is considered a word.
 You can create your own dataset by `Data Preprocess.ipynb`

 # Examples